Skip to content

 • For Sage, also enter the username and password, and follow any security prompts.

-Once you are done, your first tab should look like this:
+Once you are done,

 Step 2: Customer/Jobsites Tab